Rise to Success: Career Highlights of Rui Hachimura

 On July 6, 2023, Rui Hachimura re-signed with the Los Angeles Lakers.

-Rui Hachimura was called up for the 2023 FIBA World Cup, but ultimately withdrew on 27 June citing exhaustion from the NBA season and playoffs, and the need to prepare for the following NBA season.
+In 2023, Rui Hachimura withdrew from the FIBA World Cup citing exhaustion from the NBA season and playoffs and the need to prepare for the following NBA season.

 February 14, 2024: New Career High of 36 Points